 3 The first part of my research

-The first part of my research was to facilitate a tool for running models that can validate evolutionary theories (including mine): Theory is a set of assumptions, and it can only be approved if it cannot be disproved (show that two contradictory conclusions can be drawn from it)
+The first part of my research was to facilitate a tool for running models that can validate evolutionary theories (including mine): Theory is a set of assumptions, and it can only be approved if it cannot be disproved (so no contradictory conclusions can be drawn from it)

 The scientific method to test the viability of a theory is to draw a necessary conclusion from the theory and then check it against actual phenomena as rigorously as possible.
 When assumptions become universally accepted as an established rule, they are called universal laws or axioms.